-Why God doesn’t seem to answer your prayers
+7 Reasons why God doesn’t answer our prayers

-A lot of people gave up praying to God because He doesn’t seem to answer, or at least the way they want Him to answer it.
-Many times we put God in a box and though we think we humbly pray, we are actually telling Him to do what we want.
-However, God only answers, according to His will and purpose – He is God after all.
-(1 John 5:14)
+A lot of people gave up praying to God because He doesn’t seem to answer, or at least the way they want Him to answer.
+Many times we put God in a box and though we think we humbly pray, we are actually telling Him to do and what we want.
+However, God only answers, according to His will and purpose – He is God after all (1 John 5:14).

 → Powerful declarations in Jesus name.

 In the book of Daniel 10:12, the prophet Daniel became anxious because his prayer seemed unheard.
 An angel appeared and said, “Do not be afraid, the first day you set your heart on understanding this and on humbling yourself before your God, your words were heard“.

 The angel was delayed because he was in a battle (against demonic forces), and had difficulty until Michael, one of the chief princes and a powerful angel of God, came to help the angel who was on the way to minister to Daniel.
 From the first day that Daniel humbled himself and prayed to God, his prayers were immediately heard.(Read full commentary)

 → Teens lost at sea, God answers with “Amen.”

 Reasons you should consider